NyteshadeXT/PF2e-Vault/6) NPCs/Restwell Keep/Balewin.md

 >

 ## History
-TBD
+The scars on his face were caused during a battle with undead sent by a rival necromancer to kill him.
+His family was killed during the attack and his home destroyed.
+He remains a shell of his former self but  is slowly finding purpose in his life as the leader of the guild tower in Restwell Keep.

 ## DM Notes
-TBD
+Balewin has meet with Veras who offered to help him if anything comes up.

 ### Plot Hooks
 Involved in several plot hooks with Ailwin arrested.
 See [[Restwell Jobs]] under the Saruun Guildhall entry.

 ### Hidden Details
-The scars on his face were caused during a battle with undead sent by a rival necromancer to kill him.
-His family was killed during the attack and his home destroyed.
-He remains a shell of his former self and is currently without purpose in his life.
+TBD

 ### General Notes
 Balewin steps in to run the Saruun Guildhall after Ailwin is arrested.